VoltK/WhoSheLikes/README.md

 ### Note:

-if you don't specify path yo your namelist by default it will be set to *male_names.txt* (Mostly Russian names)
+if you don't specify path to your namelist by default it will be set to *male_names.txt* (Mostly Russian names)